• Stage 1: Increase effective rate before adding people

 • Stage 2: Productize the repetitive 20%

 Scaling a freelance business does not always mean becoming an agency.
 It means increasing output, income, or impact per unit of your time—through better positioning, systems, delegation, and sometimes hiring.
 The trap is scaling revenue without scaling margin, which creates a bigger mess with the same paycheck.
+The SBA provides growth resources for small businesses transitioning from solo operations to teams.

 Key Takeaways